About

 Senior Product Designer

 Reporting & Analytics squad.
-Shipped Partner Analytics & Insights (March 2026).
-Currently leading design for an AI-powered rebate optimization platform.
+Partner Analytics & Insights launched in March 2026.
+I'm leading design for an AI-powered rebate optimization platform, including a working prototype I built with AI to test the product with customers.

 2024